Here’s What You Need To Know Before You Consider Shaving Your Cat

 Shaving a cat’s coat CAN help when these issues arise

-For a cat which is obese, it is quite difficult for them to groom themselves properly in those hard to reach spots.
-And cats which have been rescued and are heavily matted have no means at which to properly groom themselves.
-There are also instances in which a long-haired cat is simply refusing to keep their grooming routine in check which has resulted in a poor coat quality.
+For a cat that is obese, it is quite difficult for them to groom themselves properly in those hard-to-reach spots.
+And cats that have been rescued and are heavily matted have no means at which to properly groom themselves.
+There are also instances in which a long-haired cat is simply refusing to keep their grooming routine in check which has resulted in poor coat quality.
 And, obviously, a cat which is being prepped for surgery will need to have the area shaved prior to the procedure taking place.
-There are also skin issues which can receive a diagnosis of having your cat shaved but this situation is quite rare.
+There are also skin issues that can cause a diagnosis of having your cat shaved but this situation is quite rare.
 Remember, these are all situations in which having the cat shaved is beneficial to their health.
 And that should always be the deciding factor if you ask me.

 If you learned anything new about cats and think that this post can help some other cat people to learn something too, don’t forget to share it with them.